Hydrologic Sciences Program

 Required Courses and Credits

-Five courses are required for the Hydrologic Sciences Certificate and PhD Subplan.
-The number of courses is intentionally kept low, so that the student is free to design an overall academic program that meets their needs in terms of specialized scholarly interests.
+The number of required courses is intentionally kept low so that the student is free to design an overall academic program that meets the needs of their specialized scholarly interests.
 Hydrologic sciences courses are included in the minimum semester hours required for all graduate students.
-The coursework is designed to assure competency in appropriate subject matter at the graduate level.

-• One course from List A
+• Advanced Quantitative Skills: one course from List A

 ATOC 5050Atmospheric Thermodynamics and Dynamics3